Emerging Perspective: Can Low Stomach Acid Lead to GERD?

 Acid reflux can cause chest discomfort that is often mistaken for heart-related issues.
 This chest discomfort may be dull or intense, and certain motions or positions can make it worse.

 Some individuals with acid reflux may find it challenging to swallow, a condition known as dysphagia.
-This sensation can be attributed to irritation and inflammation of the esophagus due to prolonged exposure to stomach acid.
+This sensation can be attributed to irritation and inflammation of the esophagus because of prolonged exposure to stomach acid.

 Acid reflux can occasionally cause respiratory symptoms, including a persistent cough, wheezing, or a lump in the throat.
 These respiratory symptoms may be caused by the aspiration of stomach acid into the airways.